Lea Michele Has Given Birth To A Boy & You Have To Hear The Name

 Advertisement

-Michele confirmed her pregnancy back in May with a baby bump photo on Instagram.
+Michele confirmed her pregnancy back in May with a photo on Instagram.
 “So grateful,” she wrote at the time.
 Since then, she’s shared several other snapshots chronicling her pregnancy journey, including a sweet Mother’s Day post and a bikini photo.

 Michele and Reich, who first met at a mutual friend’s wedding, got married in 2019.
 Shortly after, Michele opened up to Health about her desire to become a parent.
 “I hope to be a mom of, like, 10 kids — if it’s physically possible to pop that many out!
 Ha!” she said.
 “I’m so excited about the thought of being a mom.”